 Despite our client's hesitations, the personal trainer assured her the movement was easy, so Becca attempted it and ended up falling onto the hard surface below.
 There were no mats or crash pads for protection against the hard floor in the gym, so Becca fractured her elbow from the impact of the fall and required surgery.

-There was evidence that proved the personal trainer would often train clients on this gym equipment with this sort of callisthenic movements, but the facility took no steps to ensure that the area was set up for this sort of training, for example, by ensuring there was absorption mats on the floor to avoid the foreseeable risk of injury.
+There was evidence that proved the personal trainer would often train clients on this gym equipment with this sort of callisthenic movements.
+Still, the facility took no steps to ensure that the area was set up for this sort of training, for example, by ensuring there were absorption mats on the floor to avoid the foreseeable risk of injury.

-Because of her injury, Becca was no longer suited to physical work (which dominated her working history) and was instead limited to only light sedentary employment, with at least 17 years of working life left ahead of her.
-She received compensation for her injuries, as well as income she lost as a result.
+Because of her injury, Becca was no longer suited to physical work (which dominated her working history).
+She was instead limited to only light sedentary employment, with at least 17 years of working life left ahead of her.
+She received compensation for her injuries, as well as the income she lost as a result. *Name has been changed to protect our client's privacy.

 How can I reduce my risk of injury at the gym?